10 best hybrid vehicles in Australia

 It is beautifully put together, generously specified and a dream to travel in.
-Pity the battery under the boot floor prevents a seven-seater hybrid car option, that would have been a real drawcard.
+It's a pity the battery under the boot floor prevents a seven-seater hybrid car option, which would have been a real drawcard.

 Nevertheless, the systems work well together with excellent verve off the mark and great road manners with the extra weight only noticeable when you are trying to push through a corner quickly.